bartcui/Game-Engine-Rust/README.md

 ## **6. Contributions**

-Oliver focused on the design and implementation of the core engine loop and the deterministic turn scheduler.
-Each game turn is executed as a fixed, explicitly ordered pipeline (Input → AI Planning → Resolve → Commit → Cleanup), ensuring reproducible state transitions.
-Oliver implemented the collision, win, and lose rules, including stochastic deterministic logic using a seeded random number generator, as well as a replay system for debugging deterministic behavior.

-This work includes defining clear conditions for game outcomes, such as player–enemy collisions and level completion when the player reaches an exit.
+**Oliver** focused on the design and implementation of the core engine loop and the deterministic turn scheduler.
+He implemented the collision, win, and lose rules, including stochastic deterministic logic using a seeded random number generator, as well as a replay system for debugging deterministic behaviour.
+It defined clear conditions for game outcomes, such as player–enemy collisions and level completion when the player reaches an exit.
 A deterministic conflict resolution mechanism was implemented for cases where multiple actors target the same grid tile in a single turn.
 Oliver also implemented a grid-based A\* pathfinding algorithm that allows enemies to plan shortest paths around obstacles, using injected passability policies and a Manhattan-distance heuristic.
 The implementation enforces fixed neighbor ordering and stable priority-queue tie-breakers to maintain determinism.

 Additional contributions include support for movement constraints involving doors, keys, traps, and walls via a pluggable policy interface, as well as the creation of golden replay tests (same RNG seed and input sequence ⇒ identical end states) to validate end-to-end determinism of the turn pipeline.
-All of these features were completed and integrated by the beginning of week 4.

-Bart focused on the data and presentation layer that connected the logic to what players actually saw on screen.
-The main game objects were designed using small and reusable components such as Position, Actor, Blocking, Goal, Trap, and Door.
-Bart also built grid utilities that mapped between grid coordinates and on-screen positions to track which cells were occupied, and helped with queries such as finding neighbours or reachable areas.
-A simple level loader was implemented that read levels from text or JSON files and verified that each level was valid.
-Input mapping was also handled here, turning key presses defined in a config file into movement commands.
-Finally, the basic 2D rendering was set up so that the grid, characters, and a small status display, such as a turn counter, restart button, and seed number, were visible.
-For scene management, the engine used states for the Main Menu, the In Game session, and simpler overlays for temporary screens such as Pause and Game Over.
-When the player returned to the main menu or restarted a level, the previous game entities were cleared and the state reset.

-After integrating the components, the team shipped a small, polished chasing demo that proved the engine worked end-to-end.
-Multiple rounds of testing were conducted to ensure the movement rules functioned smoothly within the grid and rendering system.
-By week 5, the team worked on the simple game demo, showcased the engine’s features, and provided the final proof that the framework worked as intended.
+**Bart** focused on the data and presentation layer that connects the engine’s core logic with what players see and interact with on screen.
+He designed the primary game entities using small, reusable ECS components and implemented grid utilities to map between logical grid coordinates and world-space positions.
+These utilities support occupancy tracking and spatial queries such as neighbour lookup and reachability, enabling consistent rendering and gameplay alignment.
+Bart implemented a flexible level-loading system that reads level definitions from JSON files, validates their structure, and spawns the corresponding game entities.
+He also handled player input mapping, translating configurable keyboard inputs into deterministic movement intents compatible with the engine’s turn-based pipeline.

+On the presentation side, Bart set up the 2D rendering layer, including grid-aligned sprites, dynamic background colour changes, and support for replacing placeholder shapes with image-based assets.
+A heads-up display (HUD) was added to show runtime information such as the current turn count and level name.
+He also implemented full scene and UI management using Bevy’s state system, including a main menu, in-game session, pause menu, level-complete overlay, and game-over screen.
+These scenes cleanly manage setup and teardown to ensure proper state resets when restarting levels or returning to the main menu.
+Additional features implemented include an interactive pause menu with resume and exit options, level progression across multiple stages, and save/load functionality that allows players to persist and restore game state.

 ---

 ## **Lessons learned and concluding remarks**

 One of the most important lessons from this project was the value of a deterministic turn scheduler in managing complex game logic.
-By enforcing a fixed, explicitly ordered turn pipeline (Input → AI Planning → Resolve → Commit → Cleanup), we significantly reduced the difficulty of debugging gameplay behavior.
+By enforcing a fixed, explicitly ordered turn pipeline, we reduced the difficulty of debugging gameplay behaviour.
 Determinism made it possible to reason about the system one turn at a time, ensured that identical inputs always produced identical outcomes, and enabled powerful tooling such as replay-based debugging and golden tests.
 This approach highlighted how careful system ordering and clear phase boundaries can transform an otherwise fragile, state-heavy game loop into a predictable and testable state machine.

 Another key takeaway was how Rust’s ownership and borrowing model helped prevent entire classes of runtime errors before the program ever ran.
 Constraints enforced by the compiler—such as exclusive mutable access, explicit lifetimes, and clear data ownership—initially slowed development but ultimately led to safer and more maintainable code.
 Many potential bugs common in game engines, including accidental shared mutation, use-after-free errors, and hidden data races, were caught at compile time.
 Combined with ECS patterns, Rust’s type system encouraged designing systems with explicit data dependencies, which aligned naturally with the deterministic turn scheduler and reduced runtime failures.